 Prior to complying with any of the provisions of this "Change of Control" covenant, but in any event within 90 days following a Change of Control, PCA will either repay all outstanding Exchange Debenture Senior Debt or obtain the requisite consents, if any, under all agreements governing outstanding Exchange Debenture Senior Debt to permit the repurchase of new preferred stock required by this covenant.
-PCA will publicly announce the results of the Change of Control PAYMENT Date.
+PCA will publicly announce the results of the Change of Control Offer on or as soon as practicable after the Change of Control Payment Date.